 The OCSO has been teaming up with Absolute Shreds, a local document shredding company, for the past seven years to offer free confidential document shredding to Oakland County residents.
-The dates, times, and locations of shredding are available on the Sheriff's website at www.oaklandsheriff.com under the Community Services section.

 Community Parades

 The OCSO is proud to participate in many holiday parades in the county which are enjoyed by children and adults alike.
 The public has come to know the Sheriff's Office through these positive interactions.